From snarl to smile: Sam Gaze wins Comm Games gold again in Kiwi 1-2

 The Kiwi mountain biker today blew away the field to win the men's cross country race at Cannock Chase Forest, with only compatriot Ben Oliver capable of following his commanding lead.

-It was the third straight Games that New Zealand recorded a 1-2 in the event, after Anton Cooper pipped Gaze in Glasgow before that outcome was acrimoniously reversed on the Gold Coast.
+It was the third straight Games in which New Zealand recorded a 1-2 in the event, after Anton Cooper pipped Gaze in Glasgow before that outcome was acrimoniously reversed on the Gold Coast.

 The Birmingham edition came with slightly less drama, owing to a combination of Cooper's absence through Covid and Gaze's dominance on the bike.